hduchesne/game-4-jcustomer-modules/game-4-jcustomer-components-quiz/README.md

 <img src="./doc/schema/020_quizArch.png" width="800px"/>

-#### game4nt:quiz
+### game4nt:quiz
-This nodeType is the main entry of a Quiz and the only type a user can create directly in jContent.
+This nodeType is the main entry of a Quiz and the only content type a user can create directly in jContent.
 The nodeType definition is used by jContent to create the editorial form.
 As presented in the following image, properties like quizkey, Subtitle, Description, Duration and a Personalized Result page are defined at the Quiz level (JCONTENT QUIZ section).